Further information about each of the different stations along the Puffing Billy Railway line can be found below.

 The train ride to Gembrook Station takes one hour and 50 minutes one way from Belgrave, or five hours for a return journey.
 A minimum of one train is time tabled to Gembrook Station (excluding the cooler months from May to the beginning of the September school holidays) and a return journey is recommended.

-Visitors who don't have time for a 5 hour return journey can board Puffing Billy at Lakeside station and travel from there to Gembrook return (approx. 3.5 hours).
+Visitors who don't have time for a 5 hour return journey can and travel from there to Gembrook return (approx. 3.5 hours).

 Stroll along one of the signposted walks in town, as well as the Avenue of Honour that commemorates local soldiers' sacrifice during the Second World War.
 Several dining options are available within the township.
 Picnic facilities are provided at the station and in the adjacent park.
 Trains usually stop over for an hour or more for visitors to explore the historic town before the return trip.Our refreshment room can be visited for souvenirs, food and beverages.